Abhinav-Anand12/jenkins-build/README.md

 # jenkins-build
-# API server based on FastAPI
+# A webhook triggered project based on jenkins and docker

 This repo contains all the code for writing APIs based on FastAPI/Starlette.